 When it comes to taking initiative, we are often our own worst enemy.
 Instead of going after what we want, we let ourselves be ruled by anxiety and self-doubt, which hold us back.

-In the following article, you will learn three simple principles, which can help you get over that self-doubt, and allow you take action when you should.
+In the following article, you will learn three simple principles, which can help you get over that self-doubt, and allow you take action in cases where you should.

 Think about it this way: once you get over the fear of the rejection, you only stand to profit by putting yourself out there and asking for what you want.
-Up until the moment you ask, you automatically have “no” for an answer.
+Up until the moment you ask, you automatically have a “no” for an answer.
 Therefore, by asking, you can either keep that “no”, or possibly change it to a “yes”.
-By just being willing to ask, you’re already significantly improving your odds of success.
+By just being willing to ask for what you want, you can significantly improve your odds of success.

 We often fret before taking action, because we spend a lot of time thinking about who to get permission from for that action.
-However, in many situations, it’s better to just act, and then if it actually bothers someone, they’ll let you know themselves.
+However, in many situations, it’s better to just act.
+Then, if our action ends up actually bothering someone, they’ll let us know about it themselves.

 How these guidelines fit together